 We are extremely grateful for the support of these two organizations, as well as all our customers, vendors, colleagues, family and friends.
 When running a small business, every bit of help along the way helps!

 Before your next project, be sure to visit us!
 We ship nationwide!

 Grown only in the Pacific Northwest from Alaska south to Oregon, and west of the Coast Mountains, where cooler temperatures and abundant year-round precipitation is found, Alaska Yellow Cedar is a highly prized and sought-after building material choice.
-Outside the growing region, Yellow Cedar lumber can be difficult to find, as supply is limited.
+Yellow Cedar lumber can be difficult to find outside the growing region, as supply is limited.

-Because we are located in the heart of cedar country, where both Alaska Yellow Cedar and Western Red Cedar are natively grown, we are able to source top quality Cedar lumber for indoor, as well as outdoor, construction projects.
+Because we are located in the heart of cedar country, where both Alaska Yellow Cedar and Western Red Cedar are natively grown, we can source top-quality Cedar lumber for indoor and outdoor construction projects.
 If we don’t stock what you are looking for, chances are we have a relationship with a mill that can make it for you.
 With shipments of specialty building materials leaving our warehouse daily to all over the US, our customers value the quality of our products and honest business practices, combined with excellent customer service and superior product knowledge.

 We recently shipped a custom milled package of surfaced, knotty Alaska Yellow Cedar lumber to New Jersey for this stunning deck and railing crafted by Paradise Knoll Builders of Oakland, NJ.

 “Thanks for the awesome lumber you sent us Michele.
 The job turned out great.
 People love it.”